 Composition

 ✏️ Edit this pageComposition is one of the most powerful and useful patterns in Emotion.
-You can compose styles together by interpolating value returned from css
+You can compose styles together by interpolating value returned from css in another style block.

 /** @jsx jsx */ import { jsx, css } from '@emotion/react' const base = css` color: hotpink; ` render( <div css={css` ${base}; background-color: #eee; `} > This is hotpink. </div> )